hackoregon/archive-campaign-finance-ballotpath/znmeb/PostGIS/README.md

 	sudo su - postgres
 	cd /gisdata
 	```
-	This puts you into the PostgreSQL Linux maintenance account.
+	This puts you into the PostgreSQL _Linux_ maintenance account.
 The scripts require this 'superuser' privilege to run.
-Edit the two 'bash' scripts to set the ***PostgreSQL*** password for the 'postgres' account - you should have set this in the second step.
+Edit the two 'bash' scripts to set the ***PostgreSQL*** password for the 'postgres' role/user - you should have set this in the second step.
 You'll see a line
 	```
 	export PGPASSWORD=yourpasswordhere
 	```
-	Change all instances of 'yourpasswordhere' to the PostgreSQL password for the 'postgres' user.
+	Change all instances of 'yourpasswordhere' to the PostgreSQL password for the 'postgres' role/user.
 Notes:

 	* There may be more than one instance; you need to change all of them.
 	* If your password contains special characters, you'll need to enclose it in single quotes.
-For example, `export PGPASSWORD='duck,g00s3'`.
+For example, `export PGPASSWORD='duck,duck:g00s3'`.

 	Finally, run the scripts.
 	```